 Before you borrow from a 401(k) to buy a home, consider whether there are other options available.
 For example:

-- Down payment gifts: If you have family members who want to support you in your efforts to buy a home, you may consider asking them to gift you money for a down payment.
-The amount of funds that can be gifted and the amount you have to put towards the down payment out of your own funds may vary, based on the type of mortgage you're getting.
+- Down payment gifts: If you have family members who want to support your efforts to buy a home, consider asking them to gift money for a down payment.
+The amount of money that can be gifted and the amount you have to put towards the down payment out of your own funds may vary based on the type of mortgage.
 The most important thing to remember with down payment gifts is that they must be thoroughly documented.
-Otherwise, the lender may now allow you to use those funds for your down payment.
+Otherwise, the lender might not allow you to use those funds for your down payment.

-- IRA withdrawal: If you have an IRA, you can withdraw up to $10,000 from your account towards a down payment on a home without incurring the 10 percent early withdrawal penalty.
-Beware, however, that if you're withdrawing from a traditional IRA, you'll still owe income tax on the amount you withdraw.
+- IRA withdrawal: If you have an IRA, you can withdraw up to $10,000 from your account towards a down payment on a home without incurring the 10% early-withdrawal penalty.
+Be aware that if you're withdrawing from a traditional IRA, you'll still owe income tax on the amount you withdraw.

-Borrowing from a 401(k) does have certain benefits, chiefly that you're not having to come up with a huge sum of cash out of pocket.
-However, the impact to your retirement and the potential to owe more in taxes must be weighed carefully before you commit.
+Borrowing from a 401(k) does have certain benefits, chiefly that you don't have to come up with a huge sum of cash out of pocket.
+However, the impact on your retirement and the potential to owe more in taxes must be weighed carefully before you commit.